wp-plugins/theme-per-user/readme.txt

 1. Upload `theme-per-user.zip` to the `/wp-content/plugins/` directory;
 2. Extract the `theme-per-user.zip` archive into the `/wp-content/plugins/` directory;
 3. Activate the plugin through the 'Plugins' menu in WordPress.

-= Usage =
-1. Select the theme you prefer from the `User Profile` page, then press Save button;
-2. Logout;
-3. Login.

 == Screenshots ==